- over the age of 18

 - Fill out an online application form here.

-- Download and print an application form: MATES Mentoring Application Form
+- Download and print an application form contained in the: MATES Mentor Information Pack

 - When your application has been accepted, you will be invited to attend a training session before being matched with a mentee.

 Start making a difference in a young person’s life!